 [EXPLANATORY SIDEBAR: A quick word on definitions and terms.
 It can be difficult to follow/untangle all the threads in current discourse; I want to share how I understand things.
 If you’re interested, here’s a helpful overview from NPR, and a more nuanced exploration of FAQs from the Human Rights Campaign.

 There is a difference between biological sex (primarily a function of chromosomes, hormones, etc.) and gender (a social construct).
-Here is a deeper dive for folks interested, but what’s helpful for me is to think that sex is about our bodies, while gender is about the relationship between our bodies, our souls (our unique sense of self) and the culture in which we are raised.
+Here is a deeper dive for folks interested (sex is also socially constructed in important ways), but what’s helpful for me is to think that sex is about our bodies, while gender is about the relationship between our bodies, our souls (our unique sense of self) and the culture in which we are raised.

 Both sex and gender are nonbinary: there are intersex people who do not fit into the labels of female or male (one study found a wide variety of biological sexes that defy easy categorization), and there are people who live outside the socially constructed gender binary of man and woman.